 The simply named Breakfast Sandwich on (what else) toasted Sage Bakehouse bread is a concordant composition of fried eggs, bacon, cheese and fresh salsa that will help make your day start off on the right foot.
 It may well be the best breakfast sandwich in Albuquerque, not that there is a plethora of competition in the breakfast sandwich arena.

-The daily specials on Sophia’s menu truly earn the accolade “special.”
+23 November 2010: The daily specials on Eli’s menu truly earn the accolade “special.”
 Such is the case with a breakfast enchilada with turkey sausage, Cojita cheese and poblano chile.
 The melding of these ingredients make for an outstanding breakfast entree that I may have to bide my time to see returned to the menu.
 Fortunately, there’s always something else intriguing and invariably delicious to mollify my appetite.

 The Diners, Drive-Ins and Dives taping took place on a day in which the special of the day was another version of duck enchiladas, this time with tomatillo sauce.
 Watching the step-by-step construction of this entree revealed the depth of Dennis’s talent, but even more so, just what a perfectionist he is.
 Every preparation step is meticulous and well practiced, obviously the result of extensive experimentation until everything is absolutely to the chef’s exacting standards.